firebase/firebase-release-dashboard/README.md

 In the `functions` directory, you can install dependencies with `npm install`.

+You can run the unit tests with `npm test`.

 ### React app

 In the `firebase-android-release-dashboard` directory, you can: